o3de/o3de.org/content/docs/user-guide/visualization/cinematics/cameras-positioning-blending.md

 1. Select the key for the first camera of the blend.

-1. Double\-click the key and do the following:
+1. Double-click the key and do the following:

    1. For **Camera**, select the camera that you want to start.